 Meet UNA-USA’s 2019-2020 Campus Fellows

 UNA-USA Campus Fellows are peer leaders in their regions and support campus chapters at nearby universities.
+Campus Fellows applications open annually in the spring.
+Only campus chapter leaders with prior campus leadership experience who are still enrolled in university are eligible to apply.
 Contact the Campus Fellow in your region for help with your chapter’s events, membership, or leadership planning!

 Southern Region – Chloe Murphy

 States: Kentucky, Virginia, North Carolina, South Carolina, Georgia, Alabama, Florida, Mississippi, Tennessee, Louisiana, Arkansas, Texas

 Chloe Murphy is the Campus Fellow for the Southern region.
 She is a junior at UCLA currently studying Global Studies & Economics, with a minor in Entrepreneurship.
 After splitting her childhood in Florida and Georgia, she re-located to Southern California in 2016.
 Chloe is fluent in French, Spanish, and English and a proud dual citizen of Belgium and the United States.
 She aims to pursue a career in international business.
 On campus, you’d find her leading the UNA at UCLA chapter, working on the consulting start-up TYCHē, and covering key discussions in the Bruin Review Magazine.
 She is specifically interested in issues including access to clean water, international innovation, and the intersection between private and public sectors.
 In her free time, she enjoys curating her encyclopedic knowledge of cinema, going on hikes to new places, and spending “copious amounts of time on Wikipedia.”